Otha Foster

-Otha Foster III (born September 27, 1988) is an American professional gridiron football defensive back currently playing for the Saskatchewan Roughriders of the Canadian Football League.
+Otha Foster III (born September 27, 1988) is an American former professional football defensive back.
 He played college football at West Alabama.
-He has been a member of the Kansas City Chiefs and Baltimore Ravens of the NFL, and the Toronto Argonauts, Edmonton Eskimos and BC Lions of the CFL.
+He was a member of the Kansas City Chiefs and Baltimore Ravens of the National Football League (NFL), and the Toronto Argonauts, Edmonton Eskimos, Saskatchewan Roughriders and BC Lions of the Canadian Football League (CFL).

 College career

+Foster began his college career as a redshirt at Southern before leaving school to join the military.

-Foster played two years at Pearl River Community College during 2009 and 2010.
+Foster later played for two years at Pearl River Community College during 2009 and 2010.
 He then transferred to the University of West Alabama where he completed his college career in 2011 and 2012, where his career record included 96 tackles, 16 pass deflections and 10 interceptions.

 Professional career

 Kansas City Chiefs

 In May 2013, Foster signed with the Kansas City Chiefs of the NFL, as an undrafted free agent He played three preseason games with the Chiefs before being cut from the team.

 Toronto Argonauts

-He then moved to the Canadian Football League, signing with the Toronto Argonauts from whom he was acquired by the Edmonton Eskimos in 2014.
-He was traded to Edmonton from Toronto on May 13, 2014 along with Toronto's first and second round picks (6th and 15th overall) in the 2014 CFL Canadian Draft, import offensive lineman Tony Washington and a negotiation list player, in exchange for Edmonton's first and third round picks (3rd and 21st overall) in the 2014 CFL Canadian Draft and a negotiation list player.
+He then moved to the Canadian Football League (CFL), signing with the Toronto Argonauts from whom he was acquired by the Edmonton Eskimos in 2014.
+He was traded to Edmonton from Toronto on May 13, 2014, along with Toronto's first and second round picks (6th and 15th overall) in the 2014 CFL Canadian Draft, import offensive lineman Tony Washington and a negotiation list player, in exchange for Edmonton's first and third round picks (3rd and 21st overall) in the 2014 CFL Canadian Draft and a negotiation list player.